nextgenthemes/advanced-responsive-video-embedder/readme.txt

 * Improved: Removed jQuery dependency for frontend JavaScript.
 * Improved: Prevent autoplay of multiple videos, only the first video on pageload will be autoplayed.
 * Removed: Hack to support direct embedding of Dropbox videos because it no longer works.
+* Removed: Vimeo only `start` shortcode attribute.
+Use vimeo urls with `#t=30` at the end for starting time in seconds instead.

 ### 2019-01-23 - 8.10.4 ###